Doping a fractional quantum anomalous Hall insulator: Parton construction of fractional quantum anomalous Hall insulators at the Jain fractions

 where $U(\bs{r}) \in SU(3)$.
 To describe the Jain sequence, we consider a mean-field ansatz in which the full SU(3) gauge symmetry is broken to a $U(1) \times U(1)$ subgroup generated by two parameters, $\theta_1$ and $\theta_2$, which act on the partons as

 The Fock space associated with $f_1, f_2, f_3$ is much larger than the microscopic electronic Hilbert space.
 To remove the unphysical degrees of freedom, we must introduce a pair of dynamical $U(1)$ gauge fields $a$ and $b$ that transform as $a \rightarrow a - d \theta_1, b \rightarrow b - d \theta_2$.\footnote{ In our subsequent discussion we will pass to a continuum field theory of Lagrangians such as these.
-In addition, it will be extremely useful to place this continuum theory on a general oriented space-time manifold with a metric $g$.
+In addition, it will be extremely useful to place this continuum theory on a general oriented space-time 3-manifold of the form $M_3 = M_2 \times M_1$ (where $M_n$ denotes an $n$-manifold) with a metric $g$.
 This will enable us to keep track of important topological data such as the quantized thermal Hall conductivity.
-We will also need to specify whether any Abelian gauge field is an ordinary $U(1)$ gauge field or a $\text{spin}_{\mathbb{C}}$ connection.
+The restriction to manifolds of this form is appropriate as our theory is non-relativistic.
+We will also need to specify whether any abelian gauge field is an ordinary $U(1)$ gauge field or a $\text{spin}_{\mathbb{C}}$ connection.
 The latter has a modified flux quantization condition around cycles.
 For a review, see Ref.~\cite{senthil2019duality} and references therein.
 As emphasized in Refs.~\cite{metlitski2015s,Seiberg2016_TQFTgappedbdry}, this distinction cleanly enables keeping track of gauge fields whose elementary source fields are fermions from those whose source fields are bosons.
 Thus the external probe field $A$ is a $\text{spin}_{\mathbb{C}}$ connection as its elementary sources are electrons.
 Similarly since $f_i$'s are fermions, $a$ must be a $\text{spin}_{\mathbb{C}}$ connection and $b$ must be an ordinary $U(1)$ gauge field.} In terms of these gauge fields, the low energy effective Lagrangian takes the general form

 where $f_3$, the only parton that couples to the external gauge field $A$, carries the physical charge of the microscopic electron.
 At fractional filling $\nu = p/(2p+1)$, the equations of motion for the gauge fields enforce the constraint $\nu_1 = \nu_2 = \nu_3 = \nu$.